Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Sellers have to consider renewal mortgage rates and their home's potential sale price when making their move to list.
 Offloading short-term rental or investment properties that are no longer financially feasible may bring homes onto the market faster.

-As rates drop, buyers and sellers cancelling each other out would be the best scenario to keep prices from skyrocketing as demand increases.
+As rates decline, buyers and sellers cancelling each other out would be the best scenario to keep prices from skyrocketing as demand increases.

 "The country's population grew by more than 430,000 during the third quarter [of 2023], marking the fastest pace of population growth in any quarter since 1957."